-> First of all, enable two-step verification for not letting anyone registering your WhatsApp account on another phone.
+First of all, enable two-step verification for not letting anyone register your WhatsApp account on another phone.
 Go to Settings > Account > Two-step verification, and it will require the PIN whenever you wish to register your phone number with WhatsApp again.
 It means bad guys who have spoofed your number will not get into your account without the PIN.

 Secondly, there is another layer of biometric security to open the App.
 You can find this in Settings > Account > Privacy > Screen Lock.
 The feature is already available in iOS and its users can choose between Face ID or Touch ID.
-In Android, the feature is still in beta version, and it will roll out in a few days.
+In Android, the feature is still in the beta version, and it will roll out in a few days.

 However, for enabling it, go to Settings > Account > Privacy and find “Fingerprint lock.”